craighjones/Portfolio/README.md

 One objective was to produce a lean design and build using no Javascript, any tansistions are in CSS.

-I'm also trying to learn Semantic HTML.
+I'm also learning to write Semantic HTML.